lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_004_parameter_untupling/README.md

   - `SudokuSolver.scala`
   - `TopLevelDefinitions.scala` (we chose to put the content of the package object in a file with this name.)

-- Identify them and replace the pattern-matching syntax with the new syntax.
+- Identify them and replace the pattern-matching syntax with the new syntax

+- Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass

-- Verify that the application compiles and run correctly.
+- Verify that the application runs correctly